 Family friendly Peak District weekend breaks

-The Peak District is a wonderful destination for families.
+The Peak District is a wonderful destination for families – if you need convincing, here’s a list of 9 reasons why the Peak District is perfect for families.
 There’s lots of outdoorsy fun to be had and compared to lots of other parts of the country it’s relatively inexpensive.
 Located in the Midlands, chances are it’s also fairly accessible.
 I know I like to minimise travelling time with my car sick prone pre-schooler (the less said about that, the better).

 Thornbridge Hall is smaller and quieter than Chatsworth but just as lovely and really good fun with children who will adore its famous rubber duck fountain.
 Read my review here.

 If you’re visiting the Peak District as a family I would thoroughly recommend Peak District Kids as a really helpful resource.
 Their website lists numerous family friendly walks, days out and an extensive range of accommodation.
 There’s also a really helpful Facebook group where you can ask questions and so on.
 If you find Facebook groups helpful in planning days out, I’d also recommend the Days Out in the Midlands group for its wealth of information and friendly community feel.
 And whilst I’m talking about Facebook, I should probably give my own page a mention!
 Please give me a follow here.

 My own tip for family friendly accommodation in the Peak District would be Darwin Forest, a 5-star lodge holiday park that is set within 47 acres of stunning woodland, I haven’t stayed here myself but it’s famed for a vibe akin to that other famous-middle-class-woodland-holiday-lodges-place.